 .

-* As an illustration, the recommended TLVs in the United States are :
+* As an illustration, the recommended OELVs in the United States are :

-The INRS also considers that the values proposed by NIOSH (National Institute for Occupational Safety and Health) are more relevant, particularly with regard to titanium dioxide.
-The institute questions the very low value proposed by the Anses, which is currently lower than for agents classified as category 1A or 1B carcinogens at the European level and difficult to detect today by measuring instruments18Cf. the intervention of Myriam Ricaud in the seminar “Nanomaterials: what risks for health?
+INRS also considers that the values proposed by NIOSH (National Institute for Occupational Safety and Health) are more relevant, particularly with regard to titanium dioxide.
+The institute questions the very low value proposed by Anses, which is currently lower than the ones for agents classified as category 1A or 1B carcinogens at the European level and difficult to detect today by measuring instruments16Cf. the intervention of Myriam Ricaud in the seminar “Nanomaterials: what risks for health?
 What prevention?” organized by the Présance Paca-Corse in June 2022.

-In 2014, the European Commission also mentioned exposure limit values for nanoparticles and no specific effect values19Cf.
+In 2014, the European Commission also mentioned exposure limit values for nanoparticles and values with no specific effect17Cf.
 Guidance on the protection of the health and safety of workers from the potential risks related to nanomaterials at work, Guidance for employers and health and safety practitioners, European Commission, November 2014 (p.31).

-In December 2022, the researcher Araceli Sánchez Jiménez, member of the Spanish Institute of Occupational Safety and Health (INSST), recalled the need to establish ELVs for nanomaterials to protect the health of workers21Cf.
+In December 2022, the researcher Araceli Sánchez Jiménez, a member of the Spanish Institute of Occupational Safety and Health (INSST), recalled the need to establish OELVs for nanomaterials to protect the health of workers19Cf.
 Controlling exposure to nanomaterials, Dr Araceli Sánchez (INSST), EUON, December 2022.

 However, professionals point out that exposure limit values are not necessarily relevant for the consideration of immune responses and carcinogenesis, as very low doses can be as toxic as high doses.